Kotlin/kotlinx.coroutines/kotlinx-coroutines-core/tutorial.md

 ## Waiting for a job

 Delaying for a time while a _child_ coroutine is working is not a good approach.
-Let's explicitly wait (in a non-blocking way) until other coroutine that we have launched is complete:
+Let's explicitly wait (in a non-blocking way) until the other coroutine that we have launched is complete:

 ```kotlin
 fun main(args: Array<String>) = runBlocking {